 It enters India in Madhubani district in Bihar, which is 3.5 kilometres (2.2 mi) upstream of Jainagar.
 In the vicinity of Jainagar, a barrage known as Kamala barrage has been constructed by the State Government.
 Along its journey, the Kamala then joins the river Kareh (Bagmati) at Badlaghat in Khagaria district and the combined stream flows into the nearby Koshi.
 When the Kamala branches out, one of it heads towards Bagmati while another heads towards Kosi.
 In the lower reaches, the Kamala follows the course of Balan.
 For this reason this river is also known as Kamala Balan.

 Tributaries of Kamala River

 Since the Kamala River branches out, it forms tributaries.
 The main tributaries of Kamala River are the Chadaha, Tao, Dhauri, Mainawati, Balan, Baijnath Khola, Trisula and Soni.

 Development of Kamala River

 On the Kamala River, there is the Kamala Multipurpose Project that would involve the construction of storage dam in the districts of Dhanusa and Siraha in Nepal.
 The project would provide year round irrigation facilities and generate hydropower with an installed capacity of 30 Mega Watt.
 This scheme forms part of the Sunkosi Storage-cum-Diversion Scheme, which involves diverting water from the Sunkosi River to the Kamala River to augment lean season flow.

-that is only 60 kilometers (37 mi) from the borders of Nepal.
+It is important to note that northern part of Bihar is an earthquake prone area.
+In 1998, the earthquake zone was Darbhanga District that is only 60 kilometers (37 mi) from the borders of Nepal.
 In1988, Kamala River embankment in Madhubani district breached due to earthquake cracks, as it is an earthquake prone zone.